This is a guest post by by Amber Bradshaw of My Homestead Life.

 - The plant is an evergreen perennial shrub in zones 5-8.
 In zones below 5 and above 8, it is considered an annual because it cannot survive all year in the growing conditions.

 Both Roman and Greek civilizations used sage as a preservative for meat, a tradition that continued until the beginning of refrigeration.
-What these cultures knew from experience, that this herb could help to reduce spoilage, is now being confirmed by science.
-Researchers have isolated the sage's numerous terpene antioxidants, which protect oils from oxidation and prevent rancidity.
+What these cultures knew from experience that this herb could reduce spoilage, which is now being confirmed by science.
+Sage extracts act as food antioxidants, protecting oils from oxidation and preventing rancidity.

 - Vegetable dishes, especially with beans